singhambuj/Airflow-in-Docker/Apache Workers Setup on Different Machines Commands.md

 ## This is a command history text file which i have executed to create workers make it look good when you are free.
-in `airflow.cfg` i have used broker_url of that main container rabbitmq which will use it as a worker
+in `airflow.cfg` i have used broker_url of that main container rabbitmq which will use it as a worker `broker_url = pyamqp://guest:guest@172.17.0.2:5672/` that IP address is of that container ip in which that rabbitmq is running

 Last login: Tue Aug 22 18:46:33 on ttys011